-Lower Duwamish Waterway Group Port of Seattle / City of Seattle / King County / The Boeing Company
+Lower Duwamish Waterway Group City of Seattle / King County / The Boeing Company

-5 Summary
+6 Summary

 Chemical transport modeling was conducted to evaluate the performance of caps in RAA 14/15/16 (SMA 12B) and RAA 27 (SMA 5) to maintain concentrations less than the RAL for more than 100 years.
-Modeling indicates that a 1-foot sand chemical isolation layer within RAA 14/15/16 (SMA 12B) and RAA 27 (SMA 5) is predicted to meet the PCB RAL for more than 100 years.
-These simulations are conservative; the cap thickness represented in the modeling is based on the thinnest cap thicknesses (though it could be as thick as 4 feet in some areas due to overplacement allowances) and ignored net sedimentation, both of which would enhance the performance of the cap.
+Modeling indicates that a 1-foot gravelly sand chemical isolation layer within RAA 14/15/16 (SMA 12B) and RAA 27 (SMA 5) is predicted to meet the PCB RAL for more than 100 years.
+Some uncertainties in the modeling include the use of calculated porewater concentrations using sediment data and site-specific partition coefficients and seepage rates based on MODFLOW results with no quantification of spatial differences between nearshore and mid-channel seepage rates.
+Although these uncertainties exist, these simulations are still considered conservative.
+Examples of the conservative assumptions include the following:

+- The cap thickness represented in the modeling is based on the thinnest cap thicknesses (though it could be as thick as 4 feet in some areas due to overplacement allowances). - Maximum PCB concentrations within the cap area were assumed for the source term. - Net sedimentation atop the armor layer, which would increase the thickness of the model domain, was ignored.